sudoyasir/keyskillz/README.md

 Live Deployment 🌐:[https://keyskillz.vercel.app/](https://keyskillz.vercel.app/)

-Welcome to the Typing Test Website!
+Welcome to Key Skillz!
 This project is developed in React and allows users to test their typing speed and accuracy with a short one-minute typing test.

 ## Features ✨